 Even closer than 10cm would be fine, though.
 In practice, having cards on opposite ‘sides’ of your wallet, and only tapping the proper side of the wallet to the NFC reader, is usually enough.
 However, this might have more to do with other objects blocking the signal, which brings us to our next method for minimizing interference — putting stuff between your NFC cards.

 Metal absorbs magnetism, that’s essentially what the idea is here.
 Yes, you’d be correct to point out that it conducts electricity, but that means that it conducts it through the material itself, and essentially stops it if it were going through the air and about to hit it.
-In this context, if you put the right metal, or enough other metal, between your two NFC cards, even if they are both within range, the metal ‘barrier’ will absorb the signal of the card farthest away from the reader and will not trigger the wrong NFC chip.
+In this context, if you put the right metal, or enough other metal, between your two NFC cards, even if they are both within range, the metal ‘barrier’ will work as an RFID card separator and absorb the signal of the card farthest away from the reader and will not trigger the wrong NFC chip.